suchmememanyskill/OpenCentauri/docs/klipper-via-mainboard-replacement/connect-toolhead.md

 ## Klipper Connection

 The hotend -still- won't connect properly on some Klipper install, as it's an ACM device.
-If you installe Klipper with the Pi-Imager tool, chances are you don't have the `cdc-acm` kernel module loaded.
+If you installed Klipper with the Pi-Imager tool, chances are you don't have the `cdc-acm` kernel module loaded.
 Doing it manually would require constantly SSH-ing in and running the command.
 To make the Linux automatically load it, we need to edit the `/etc/modules` file to include a new line `cdc-acm`, then reboot the Raspberry.

 ### Klipper [mcu] Config